jq-rs/mlestalk-ui/zpinc-implementation-article.md

 Once multiple participants are active in a channel simultaneously, the application initiates the BD handshake process automatically.
 After a successful handshake, communication transitions to conversation mode, where messages are encrypted with keys derived from the BD exchange, providing forward secrecy.

+### Transition from Notes to Conversations: Forward Secrecy Considerations

+The Zpinc protocol implements a dual-mode communication system that transitions from "notes" to "conversations" as described earlier.
+However, it's important to understand the security limitations during different phases of communication:

+#### Initial Communication Phase Limitations

+During the initial communication phase, often referred to as "notes" in the protocol:

+1. **Absence of Perfect Forward Secrecy**: Messages are encrypted using keys derived directly from the shared password through scrypt.
+If this password is compromised in the future, an adversary could potentially decrypt all historical messages from this phase.

+2. **Password-Derived Key Vulnerabilities**: The security of this phase depends entirely on the strength of the shared password and the scrypt parameters.
+While MlesTalk enforces minimum password requirements and offers a strong password generator, this phase remains inherently more vulnerable than the subsequent BD-protected phase.

+3. **Transition Window Exposure**: There exists a window of vulnerability during the transition from password-derived keys to BD-derived keys.
+Messages sent during this transition period may have inconsistent security properties depending on timing.

+#### Mitigation Strategies

+The implementation includes several strategies to mitigate these limitations:

+1. **Early BD Initiation**: The system attempts to initiate the BD key exchange as soon as multiple participants are detected in a channel, minimizing the time spent using only password-derived keys.

+2. **Visual Security Indicators**: Users are shown visual cues (color changes) when their messages have transitioned to the forward-secret conversation mode, increasing awareness of their current security status.

+3. **Strong Password Generation**: The built-in password generator creates cryptographically strong random passwords of sufficient length to mitigate brute-force attacks against the initial phase.

+4. **Memory Protection**: The implementation wipes sensitive key material from memory when possible, reducing the risk of key extraction from device memory.

+It's important for users to understand that perfect forward secrecy is only achieved after the BD key exchange has successfully completed.
+Sensitive information should ideally be exchanged only after this transition has occurred, as indicated by the visual security indicators in the interface.

 ### Message Processing Flow

 The complete message processing flow includes: